ejohansson13/concepts_explained/UNet/UNet_ML.md

 #### Final Layer

 After having trained on its myriad of images, the network needs to output its information to a familiar medium for evaluation.
 Employing a 1x1 convolutional layer at the end of the architecture, the network can control the number of output channels.
+This final layer is ultimately responsible for the image's computer vision task success.

 ## Impact
 - image segmentation